wolfgang101/include-mastodon-feed/readme.txt

 = Known Issues / Todo =
 * support option for excluding replies
 * support option for custom date format
-* support additional media attachment types (currently only images supported)
+* support additional media attachment types (currently only images and gifv supported)

 == Screenshots ==

 * No screenshots

 == Changelog ==

+= 1.2.0 =
+* fixed broken if post included media attachments other than images
+* added support for gifv media attachments

 = 1.1.0 =
 * added support for more custom text overrides (loading, boosted, view on instnace)